 With this EHX looper, you get a lot of bang for the buck.
 With unlimited overdubbing, the ability to loop two instruments at once, high-quality sound, and other features, this pedal offers a great looping experience.

-It is difficult to compile a list of the best pedals and not include an Electro-Harmonix.
-Their solid quality and renowned durability have been well recognized for decades and were evident here as soon as we took the Electro-Harmonix 720 Stereo Looper out of the box.
+No list of the best pedals would be complete without including an Electro-Harmonix.
+Their solid quality and renowned durability have been recognized for decades and were evident here as soon as we took the Electro-Harmonix 720 Stereo Looper out of the box.

 We plugged into two separate amps to take advantage of this looper’s stereo capability and started laying down some loops.